grahamstark/referendums/bes/docs/brexit_vs_indie.md

 vote 'yes'.
 Conventional politics and religion mattered in interesting ways.

 Next, the Brexit vote.
 We're modelling a "Leave" vote, so Up-Arrows mean "more likely to vote 'Leave'.
-Column 2 uses data from the whole UK; column 3 just uses Scottish cases.
-For the all-UK case I'm also going to capture regional effects - was there really a 'London Effect', or indeed 'Scottish Effect' that can't be explained by Londoners and Scots having income, education [FN we report the model without these [below][], showing that adding these doesn't affect our other conclusions, so this model is still comparable with the Indie ref one even though it has more variables].
+Column 2 uses data from the whole UK; column 3 just uses people living in Scotland.
+For the all-UK case I'm going to add in variables showing which region people lived in; this can tell us (broadly) whether there really was a 'London Effect', or indeed 'Scottish Effect' in the Brexit vote that can't be explained by Londoners and Scots having income, education [^FNREG].

 Reading down column 2 shows a very different pattern than for the Indie ref.
 The unqualified were much more likely to vote "Leave", " whilst political affiliations work in reverse from the IndieRef.
 "Leave" rises steadily with age.
 The